-At present, in the mobile phone market, the prices of flagship phones are going higher.
+In the mobile phone market, the prices of flagship phones are going higher.
 Since most mobile phones use a comprehensive screen design, the anti-drop ability is basically zero.
-Therefore, after purchasing a new phone, many consumers will put both a tempered film/glass screen protector and a full-body protective case on the mobile phone to give 360-degree protection.
-However, although this method can prevent falling, it will also have an adverse effect on the mobile phone.
-It will surprise you that there exists what will call heat dissipation and phone case problems.
-Technically, it is not recommended to use a mobile phone case(you can sure use a screen protector) just after buying a new one.
+Therefore, after purchasing a new phone, many consumers will put a tempered film/glass screen protector and a full-body protective case on the mobile phone to give 360-degree protection.
+However, although this method can prevent falling, it will also hurt the mobile phone.
+It will surprise you that there exists what will be called heat dissipation and phone case problems.
+Technically, using a mobile phone case(you can sure use a screen protector) is not recommended just after buying a new one.

 Heat Dissipation and Phone Cases: Reasons Why Phone Cases May Not Be Good for Your Phone